cabforum/servercert/docs/BR.md

 See Section 5.2.2.

 ### 6.2.5 Private key archival
-Parties other than the Subordinate CA SHALL NOT archive the Subordinate CA Private Keys.
+Parties other than the Subordinate CA SHALL NOT archive the Subordinate CA Private Keys without authorization by the Subordinate CA.

 ### 6.2.6 Private key transfer into or from a cryptographic module
 If the Issuing CA generated the Private Key on behalf of the Subordinate CA, then the Issuing CA SHALL encrypt the Private Key for transport to the Subordinate CA. If the Issuing CA becomes aware that a Subordinate CA's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then the Issuing CA SHALL revoke all certificates that include the Public Key corresponding to the communicated Private Key.